International Video Production Competition – 2021 Edition “New beginning. New vision. New city.”

 - Originality and creativity (40%)

-It is important to note that more importance will now be given by the jury members to the processing of the content as well as originality and creativity.
+- It is important to note that more importance is given by the jury members to the processing of the content as well as originality and creativity.

 - The awarding of the prizes to the winners of the international level, as well as to the cities that have distinguished themselves thanks to their young international prizewinner.